 - European efforts against information disorder

-The main principle applied by the group was to reinforce the transparency of the combating activities in all its dimensions especially of the ecosystem and of the newly emerging group of fact checkers.
+The main principle applied by the group was to reinforce the transparency of the combating activities in all its dimensions especially of the ecosystem and of the newly emerging group of fact-checkers.
 Another one was the diversity and sustainability of the European news system.
-The empowerment of users served as a more personalized navigation to correct disinformation.
-A new type of literacy which should be developed by the European countries is the media information literacy.
+The empowerment of users served as more personalized navigation to correct disinformation.
+A new type of literacy that should be developed by the European countries is the media information literacy.
 The increased support for quality journalism is underlined to be vital in the fight against false information.
 Research and development had been raised as an important pan-European goal.
-Among these policy measures the preparation of a multistakeholders’ code of practice regarding platforms and advertisers is stressed to be the first starting point to encouraging self-regulation and high professional standards.
-The idea to create a multistakeholders’ coalition against fake news could lend an organizational support to the code.
+Among these policy measures, the preparation of a multi-stakeholders’ code of practice regarding platforms and advertisers is stressed to be the first starting point to encouraging self-regulation and high professional standards.
+The idea to create a multi-stakeholders’ coalition against fake news could lend organizational support to the code.

 - The fact-checking and debunking organizations and their performance